matthewmccullough/human-interaction-templates/weekly-snippets.md

 - _List the key players and when to expect the next step to take place._
 - _Aim for items that are relevant to those working with you, not just to you personally._

+_Attribution: Headings crafted or refined by EA, CW.
+Description format by MJM_

 ## Key Updates 🔑
 1. **Gist of the update in 5 words or less**.
 Share detail of the progress you or your team made on this initiative.
 Link out to the work in progress.